connectgb/CGB-Core/README.md

 If you want the bot on your server go [HERE](https://www.patreon.com/ConnectGames).
 You will need to varify your server later on with an Api key which you can get on the website

----
-## Trello Board

-Link to the Trello board [click](https://trello.com/b/8F6OHh45/connect-4-discord-bot).
-Feel free to add things into the ideas post.

----
 ## Game List

 |Primary Command|  Description|